cozy/cozy.github.io/src/tutorials/konnector/cozy-browser.md

 const browser = new Browser()
 ```

-Then you can use the zombie api to run http requests to the targetted website.
+Then you can use the zombie API to run HTTP requests to the targeted website.

 `browser` will keep its own cookie session.